PrefectHQ/prefect/docs/orchestration/faq/config.md

 # Configuration Options

 A full list of configuation options can be seen in the Prefect [config.toml](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/config.toml).
 To update configuration settings you can update them in ./prefect/config.toml or by [environment varia]bles](/core/concepts/configuration.html#environment-variables).
+For more on configuration, you can also see the [Prefect Core configuration docs](/core/concepts/configuration.html).

 ## Connecting to a different API Endpoint
 If you are running Prefect Server, you can update the server.host and server.port config settings to point to a new API endpoint.